-On first hearing Fry’s words, they sound convincing, perhaps.
-But there are a few things wrong with Fry’s objections.
+On first hearing Fry’s words, they sound convincing, perhaps – but there are a few things wrong with Fry’s objections.

 Firstly, according to the Bible, God didn’t make the world like this.
 He made a perfect world, without pain, suffering, or even death.
 (Genesis, in the Bible, describes it as ‘very good’, in what comes across as rather understated in the English translation).
 But the physical world stopped working as it was designed, when we told the one who was holding it all together perfectly, that we didn’t want him anymore.

-Remember, the God the Bible describes is not just the cause for the first particle or reaction in the universe, but the force that sustains every living and physical part of our universe day by day – the code that tells the dice to land as it does in every instance in the natural world as it were.
+Remember, the God the Bible describes is not just the cause for the first particle or reaction in the universe, but the force that sustains every living and physical part of our universe day by day – the code that tells the dice to land as it does in every instance in the natural world, as it were.
 You could say that God is what we call ‘chance’.
 He is the law that sets the laws of physics and keeps them in place.
 God ‘sustains all things by his powerful word’ (Hebrews 1:3, The Bible).

 But the Bible says that we have rejected God’s rules and his rule over the world.
 So God has given us what we have asked for, as it were, and stopped ruling over everything to make it work as it should.
+It is not that each person’s suffering is a direct and proportionate result of something wrong they have done.
+This is not what the Bible teaches, but that the whole of the broken world we live in is the result of each one of us, our entire race, rejecting God.

 Since when …?

 You may not feel you have openly opposed God, or asked him to abandon us.
 You may even believe in him.
-However, the Bible says (surprisingly, perhaps, for many) that atheists and believers are all in the same boat.
+However, the Bible says that atheists and believers are all in the same boat.
 Regardless of what we say, our lives live out a rejection of God and all he stands for.
 We don’t love our neighbour as ourselves; we entertain judgemental or negative thoughts towards others; we’re proud; we don’t bother to find out about God or what he says; we’re dishonest and hide things from others; we are, at the end of the day, living for ourselves as number one.
 All this destroys trust and the perfect community we should have.
 With each wrong thought or action, we are saying that we want to be our own god and rejecting God’s place as the benevolent ruler in our lives and world, whose instructions need to be followed.

 We haven’t done anything that bad